irajwinder/Pixify/README.md

 3. Explore search results with pagination for an extensive collection.

-4. Bookmark your favorite images and collections for quick access.
+4. Bookmark your favorite images for quick access.